Authentications and Apostilles

 Postage is included in this fee.

-Payment can be made by Irish bank draft / postal order, or we will contact you at the number provided for payment by credit/debit card.
-Bank drafts can be made payable to the Department of Foreign Affairs.
+Payment can be made by Irish bank draft / postal order, or we will contact you at the number you provide to us for payment by credit/debit card.
+Bank drafts and postal orders can be made payable to Department of Foreign Affairs.

 We do not accept cash or AMEX cards.